port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/modules/aws-exporter-module.md

 The secret value should be in the format: `{"id":"<PORT_CLIENT_ID>","clientSecret":"<PORT_CLIENT_SECRET>"}`

-`lambda_policy_file` - (optional) path to a AWS IAM policy json file to grant to the Lambda function.
+`lambda_policy` - (optional) path or JSON formatted string of the AWS policy json to grant to the Lambda function.
 If not passed, using the default exporter policies.

 `events_queue_name` - the name of the events queue to the Port exporter.